 Living in Fairfax Station, VA

-Fairfax Station, Virginia, a suburb of Washington D.C., is just 23 miles from the nation's capital but you'd never know it based on the scenery, with many lakes, parks and reservoirs dotting the landscape.
+Fairfax Station, Virginia, is just 23 miles from the nation's capital, but you would never know based on the scenery, with many lakes, parks and reservoirs dotting the landscape.
 In addition to majestic natural surroundings, the town played a small but important role in the American Civil War and even contributed to the birth of our country's most-famous humanitarian organization, the American Red Cross.

 Things to Do

 Residents living in Fairfax Station will have ample opportunities to explore the wild and rugged scenery found around every corner.
 Fountainhead Regional Park and Burke Lake Park alone could keep you busy for the rest of your days.
 Between the golfing, camping, hiking, and sightseeing, not to mention the countless aquatic activities, you'll never need to do the same thing twice.